PedroTelesFCUP/Beam_weaver/README.md

 | 33–48 | 0.107584, 0.124520, 0.144122, 0.166810, 0.193070, 0.223463, 0.258642, 0.299358, 0.346483, 0.401028, 0.464159, 0.537228, 0.621800, 0.719686, 0.832981, 0.964111 |
 | 49–64 | 1.115884, 1.291550, 1.494869, 1.730196, 2.002568, 2.317818, 2.682696, 3.105013, 3.593814, 4.159562, 4.814372, 5.572265, 6.449467, 7.464760, 8.639884, 10.000000 |

 The heads receive photon energy as a continuous logarithmically scaled input within 0.001–10 MeV.
-Separately, the generator derives bin boundaries for continuous interaction outcomes, such as scattering angles and energy fractions, using training samples.
+Separately, bin boundaries for continuous interaction outcomes, such as scattering angles and energy fractions, using training samples are generated.
 The validation samples check that representation before training.
-Test samples are generated separately, but 10 MeV is a training-grid endpoint and 0.100 MeV coincides with a validation midpoint.
-The test grid is therefore not compriesed of exclusively unseen energies.
+Test samples are generated separately, with 10 MeV as a training-grid endpoint and 0.100 MeV as a validation midpoint.
+The test grid is therefore not comprised exclusively of unseen energies.

-At each incident energy the generator prepares nine reference sampling sets: one each for interaction choice, shell choice, Rayleigh and Compton outcomes, and five photoelectric sets, one per shell.
+At each incident energy the generator prepares nine reference sampling sets: one for interaction choice, one for shell choice, one for Rayleigh and one for Compton outcomes, and five photoelectric sets, one per shell.
 Above the pair threshold it adds one pair-production set.

-Each set is a batch of reference draws for its fixed energy, stochastic quantity and, where applicable, shell.
+Each complete set is a batch of Beam Spinner draws with fixed energy, stochastic quantity and, where applicable, shell.

 The full grids therefore have 69 × 9 + 21 = 642 training sets, 63 × 9 + 16 = 583 validation sets, and 9 × 9 + 3 = 84 test sets.
 The reduced `--smoke` grids have different totals.

 Default samples per set are: